-Wind energy projects in Serbia: Ministry and developers found compromise for feed in tariffs, wind developers satisfied18.
-February 2013. / News Serbia Energy
+Wind energy projects in Serbia: Ministry and developers found compromise for feed in tariffs, wind developers satisfied, News Serbia Energy

 Renewable sources investors were very concerned last year because state announced decrease of feed in tariffs, and certain wind parks’ investors has even talked about quitting investments in Serbia.
 Orders for privileged electricity manufacturers were finally adopted at the end of January.
 Positive innovation is that stimulating amounts will be adjusted to amount of inflation rate in euro zone once a year.
 Investors like that the 12 years’ stimulating period is kept.
 However, buyout prices are decreased and new quotas were not approved by investors.